1951 Formula One season: Round 5: Britain

-Race 6: Germany
+Round 6: Germany

 A week after the British Grand Prix, the non-championship Dutch Grand Prix at the fast beachside Zandvoort circuit near Amsterdam was won by Louis Rosier in a Talbot, ahead of veteran Phillippe Etancelin and up-and-comer Stirling Moss in an HWM.

 West Germany had been banned from international sports competitions until 1951, so the German Grand Prix was able to be a Grand Prix championship round for the first time since 1939.
 The venue was the same as it had been in 1939 – it was the dauntingly challenging, dangerous, and twisty 22.9 km Nürburgring Nordschleife.
-Ascari took pole position in front of his teammate Gonzalez and Alfa drivers Fangio and Farina.
+Ascari took pole position in front of his teammate González and Alfa drivers Fangio and Farina.
 At the start, Farina took the lead, but the Alfas started to develop overheating problems, and Farina soon retired.
 In addition to engine problems, the gearbox in Fangio's Alfa lost 1st and 2nd of four gears.
 After trading the lead with Fangio during pitstops, Ascari took the lead and won his first championship Formula One Grand Prix.

-Race 7: Italy
+Round 7: Italy

 A week after the German Grand Prix was the Albi Grand Prix on a high-speed and dangerous public road circuit outside the southwestern French village of Albi.
 Maurice Trintignant won this race in a Simca.
 Ten days after this race, the Coppa Acerbo at the 25.4 km and dauntingly dangerous Pescara Circuit in eastern Italy, which was won by José Froilán González in a Ferrari.
 Two weeks later, Fangio won the Bari Grand Prix in the small southeastern Italian coastal city.

 Italy was the next championship race, and the Monza Autodrome near Milan played host to the seventh round of the Formula One Grand Prix championship.
 Fangio, in an Alfa, pole position again, but he retired his car, which had engine problems; Farina, who had taken Felice Bonetto's Alfa, had a leaking fuel tank and had to come in twice for fuel, which dropped him down the order far enough for him only to get as far as third.
 Fellow local hero and Milan native Ascari won again in his Ferrari–which kept his championship hopes alive to catch the leader Fangio going into the last championship Grand Prix in Spain.